 The meeting was organized in collaboration with the Faculty of Medicine and Pharmacy of the University of Alcalá, and chaired by Professor Francisco Zaragozá, past-president of both the Spanish Society for Pharmacology and the European Pharmaceutical Advisory Committee.
 He is currently Professor of Pharmacology at the Faculty of Medicine and Pharmacy, University of Alcalá, Madrid, Spain.

-On 15 November 2016, GaBI held a Roundtable on Biosimilars in Madrid, Spain, with participation by Spanish physicians, pharmacists, and other experts from Europe.
+On 15 November 2016, GaBI held a Roundtable on Biosimilars in Madrid, Spain, with participation by physicians and pharmacists from Spain, as well as other experts from Europe.
 The programme offered speaker presentations and a discussion session to provide participants with current views on biosimilars in Spain.
 Presentations were in Spanish or English (with simultaneous translation).

 The Roundtable was opened by the Chair, Francisco Zaragozá, Professor of Pharmacology at the Faculty of Medicine and Pharmacy, University of Alcalá, Madrid, Spain.
-Professor Zaragozá gave an overview of biological medicines including biosimilars, covering both the promise and the fears that surround these therapies.
+Professor Zaragozá gave an overview of biological medicines including biosimilars, covering both the promise and the concerns that surround these therapies.
 The greatest promise of biosimilars is that they will drive down healthcare costs, both in terms of the cost of treatment and the savings made by cutting hospital readmissions.
-But are the fears justified?
-Although biological medicines are often thought of as new, plants and animals have been used in medicine for many years.
+But are the concerns justified?

 Dr Sol Ruiz, Head of Biotechnology and Advanced Therapies at the Spanish Agency for Medicines and Medical Devices (Agencia Española de Medicamentos y Productos Sanitarios) and chair of EMA’s Biologics Working Party, discussed the quality and clinical aspects of EMA approval requirements for biosimilars.
 Dr Ruiz began by presenting a list of all biosimilars approved by EMA to date , demonstrating that the number of biosimilars is increasing year-over-year.